- Definition of Roles

-- EMGVs are recognized as representatives of Extension and NC State.
+- MGVs are recognized as representatives of Extension and NC State.

-Work done for an EMGV Association must comply with the above criteria in order to count for EMGV service hours.
+Work done for an EMG Association must comply with the above criteria in order to count for MGV service hours.

-"Manual labor" for non-Extension projects is not an appropriate role for EMGVs.
+"Manual labor" for non-Extension projects is not an appropriate role for MGVs.

 d.
 Leadership Opportunities

 Volunteer project coordinators work closely with Extension staff to plan, implement, and evaluate programs.
-They assume leadership roles helping to recruit, train, and manage EMGVs under the guidance of the local Extension agent.
-See appendix B for examples of roles that include, but are not limited to, the following:
+They assume leadership roles helping to recruit, train, and manage MGVs under the guidance of the local Extension agent.
+See Appendix B for examples of roles that include, but are not limited to, the following: